 In 2001, Serena Abbotsway was also reported missing.
 In 2002, both Angela’s and Serena’s DNA was found on the Pickton Farm.
 Robert Pickton was later charged with their murders.
 While in custody Pickton would admit to killing 49 women to an undercover officer.

 Pickton’s trial began on January 8, 2007 in New Westminster’s Supreme Court.
 Charged with killing 27 women, Pickton pleaded not guilty.
 The judge agreed to motions put forth by Pickton’s defence team to have the charges severed.
 Pickton was then tried for the murders of only six women.

 Testifying for the Crown

-On May 11, 2007, I testified for the Crown at the trial for Robert Pickton in the New Westminster Supreme Courthouse.
+On May 11, 2007, I testified for the Crown at the Robert Pickton trial in the New Westminster Supreme Courthouse.
 According to reporters covering the story I was the first witness to put a human face on the missing women.
 Up until this point Crown Prosecutor, Derrill Prevett had filled court proceedings with his impressive knowledge of DNA evidence which was too technical for most court watchers to comprehend.
 After a year-long trial, in what became known as Canada’s largest and most expensive criminal trial, on December 11, 2007, Robert Pickton was handed a life sentence with no eligibility for parole for 25 years.